Ganga (goddess)

-Some of the earliest mentions of Ganga are found in the Rigveda, where she is mentioned as the holiest of the rivers.
-Her stories mainly appear in post-Vedic texts such as the Ramayana, Mahabharata, and the Puranas.

-The Ramayana describes her to be the firstborn of Himavat, the personification of the Himalayas, and the sister of the mother goddess Parvati.
-However, other texts mention her origin from the preserver deity, Vishnu.
-Legends focus on her descent to earth, which occurred because of a royal-sage Bhagiratha, aided by the god Shiva.

-In the epic Mahabharata, Ganga is the mother of the warrior Bhishma in a union with the Kuru king Shantanu.
+Ganga's mythology and religious significance developed in post-Vedic era, featured in texts such as the Ramayana, Mahabharata, and the Puranas.
+In Hindu mythology, Ganga is generally described as originating from the feet of the preserver deity Vishnu.
+However, according to some scriptures, including the Ramayana, she is the firstborn daughter of Himavat (the personification of the Himalayas) and the elder sister of the goddess Parvati.
+Originally, Ganga resided in the heavens under the watch of the creator god Brahma.
+Her most famous story is her descent to Earth, which was granted as a boon to the royal sage Bhagiratha so that she could purify the souls of his ancestors.
+This descent was facilitated by the god Shiva, who caught Ganga in his matted hair to break her fall and later released her gently onto the earth.
+In the Mahabharata, Ganga is also portrayed as the mother of the warrior Bhishma through her union with the Kuru king Shantanu.

 In Hinduism, Ganga is seen as a mother to humanity.
 Pilgrims immerse the ashes of their kin in the river Ganga, which is considered by them to bring the souls (purified spirits) closer to moksha, the liberation from the cycle of life and death.
 Festivals like Ganga Dussehra and Ganga Jayanti are celebrated in her honour at several sacred places, which lie along the banks of the Ganges, including Gangotri, Haridwar, Prayagraj, Varanasi and Kali Ghat in Kolkata.
 Alongside Gautama Buddha, Ganga is worshipped during the Loy Krathong festival in Thailand.